arduino/tooling-rfcs/RFCs/0002-pluggable-discovery.md

 {
   "eventType": "remove",
   "port": {
-    "address": "/dev/ttyACM0"
+    "address": "/dev/ttyACM0",
+    "protocol": "serial"
   }
 }
 ```

-the content is straightforward, in this case only the `address` field is reported.
+the content is straightforward, in this case only the `address` and `protocol` fields are reported.

-If the information about a port needs to be updated the discovery may send a new `add` message for the same port address without sending a `remove` first: this means that all the previous information about the port must be discarded and replaced with the new one.
+If the information about a port needs to be updated the discovery may send a new `add` message for the same port address and protocol without sending a `remove` first: this means that all the previous information about the port must be discarded and replaced with the new one.

 A demo tool is available here:
 [https://github.com/arduino/serial-discovery](https://github.com/arduino/serial-discovery#example-of-usage)